michaelhaar/database-logs-analysis/README.md

 ```
 Running this command will connect to your installed database server and execute the SQL commands in the downloaded file, creating tables and populating them with data.

-If you want to play around with the database you can do this by running ``psql news`` inside that virtual maschine.
+If you want to play around with the database you can do this by running ``psql news`` inside that virtual machine.

 ![screenshot of how to run sql-statements against the database](https://github.com/michi1992/database-logs-analysis/blob/master/images_for_readme/run_sql_statements.png)